 The Customer shall not itself and shall not permit any others to:

-a) modify, alter, adapt, translate, reverse-engineer, decompile, disassemble or attempt to discover the source code, underlying ideas, algorithms, file formats or programming interfaces of CDF or any other Subscription Items, or any other Cognite Technology in any way; or
+- modify, alter, adapt, translate, reverse-engineer, decompile, disassemble or attempt to discover the source code, underlying ideas, algorithms, file formats or internal APIs of CDF or any other Subscription Items, or any other Cognite Technology in any way; or